 - If the fundal height is less than expected, it may mean the baby is not growing well.

 Your healthcare provider may also use fetal ultrasound to check your baby's growth and development.
 Ultrasound uses sound waves to create a picture of your baby.
 It is a more accurate than checking fundal height.
 Measurements can be taken of your baby's head, belly (abdomen), and upper leg bone (femur).
-These measurements are used to estimate his or her weight.
+These measurements are used to estimate their weight.

 Babies are weighed within the first few hours after birth.
 The weight is compared against the number of weeks of pregnancy (gestational age).
-If your baby weighs less than 2,500 grams (5 pounds, 8 ounces), he or she has a low birth weight.
+If your baby weighs less than 2,500 grams (5 pounds, 8 ounces), they have a low birth weight.
 Babies weighing less than 1,500 grams (3 pounds, 5 ounces) at birth are considered very low birth weight.
 Babies who weigh less than 1,000 grams (2 pounds, 3 ounces) are extremely low birth weight.

 How is low birth weight treated?